-You noticed or scented (which is probably worse) that your carpet needs a good deep clean.
-As any diligent homeowner or renter would do, you decided that it’s finally time to give that shaggy piece of fabric a good bath.
+You noticed or scented (which is probably worse) that it’s time to free your carpet from the trapped dirt.
+As any diligent homeowner or renter would do, you decided to give that shaggy piece of fabric a good bath.

-To do so, you’ve probably rented a carpet cleaning machine or called a professional carpet cleaning company, moved your pet into another room, and prayed to all the gods you knew that those stains would come off with ease.
+To do so, you’ve probably rented a cleaning machine or called a professional, moved your pet into another room, and prayed to all the gods you knew that those carpet stains would come off with ease.

 So far, so good.